Ekaterina-Podolskaya/Python-Project-Web-Scrapping/README.md

-The notebook was created as part of the IBM Data Science Professional Certificate course.
+The repository was created as part of the IBM Data Science Professional Certificate course.